killbill/killbill-drupal-plugin/README.md

 ---------------

 Please refer to the [Drupal documentation](http://drupal.org/start) for the Drupal specific steps.
-The ones below should work for a standard Apache/MySQL insteallation on Mac OS X or Linux.
+The ones below should work for a standard Apache/MySQL installation on Mac OS X or Linux.

 1. Create a MySQL account and database
     1. `create database drupal;`